-name header unit data type depen- dency description HIERARCH ESO PRO ARMx NOTUSED primary - string Ι This keyword is only present when a recipe wasn't able to process a specific IFU ([] IFU set inactive by <recipe name="">)</recipe> HIERARCH ESO PRO BOUND IFUi_L primary pix int Ι This keyword contains the left bound of the area on the detector containing IFU i.
+name header unit data depen- description type dency HIERARCH ESO PRO ARMX NOTUSED primary - string Ι This keyword is only present when a recipe wasn't able to process a specific IFU ([] IFU set inactive by <recipe_name>)</recipe_name> HIERARCH ESO PRO BOUND IFUi_L primary pix int Ι This keyword contains the left bound of the area on the detector containing IFU - i.
 This keyword is generated in kmo_flat and stored in the xcal-frame for every active IFU.
 This information is reused when reconstructing.
 HIERARCH ESO PRO BOUND IFUi_R primary pix int Ι This keyword contains the right bound of the area on the detector containing IFU i.
 See also comment above.
+HIERARCH ESO PRO ROT NAANGLE extension deg double D This keyword is set by kmo_flat and kmo_wave_cal to indicate which extension belongs to which rotator angle.